-Utah's Component of the Integrated Report
+Utah's Component of the IR

 The Utah Division of Water Quality (DWQ) is responsible for a variety of programs that monitor, assess, and protect the surface and ground waters of the state.
 Partnering with a range of public and private entities, DWQ combines its data collection efforts with the data collected by identified stakeholders to characterize the surface water quality of the state.
 This report is the result of that collaborative effort.
-The 2012-2014 integrated report (IR) contains updates from previous reports (e.g., the 2010 IR) and a comprehensive survey of the water quality of surface waters in the state from 2008 to 2012.
+The 2014 Integrated Report (IR) contains updates from previous reports (e.g., the 2010 IR) and a comprehensive survey of the water quality of surface waters in the State from 2009-2010.

 What makes up an IR?

-The U.S. Environmental Protection Agency (EPA) asks states to integrate four components into their IRs every 2 years:

-- 1. A water quality inventory report, Chapter 3 of this document - 2.
-An impaired waterbody list, Chapter 5 of this document - 3.
-An electronic copy of the 305(b), e.g., the Assessment Database - 4.
-A copy of the state's National Hydrology Dataset
+USEPA asks states to integrate four components into their reports every two years: A Water Quality Inventory Report [e.g., the 305(b)] An Impaired Waterbody List [e.g., the 303(d)] An electronic copy of the 305(b) [e.g., the Assessment Database (ADB)] A copy of the State's National Hydrology Dataset (NHD)

-Information on the reporting requirements from EPA and the different components of the IR are also discussed in this chapter.
-For details on the assessment methodology used for this IR, please refer to Chapter 2 Assessment Methods.
+Information on the reporting requirements from USEPA and the different components of the IR are also discussed in this chapter.
+For details on the assessment methodology used for this IR, please refer to Utah's 2012 Integrated Report: Methods for Assessing and Reporting the Conditions of Lakes and Streams.

-Clean Water Act 305(b) Reporting Requirements
+CWA 305(b) Reporting Requirements

-The Federal Water Pollution Control Act-e.g., the Clean Water Act (CWA), Section 305(b)-requires states to monitor the water quality of their surface and ground waters and report on the status of these waters in a biennial report that is submitted to EPA.
+Under the Federal Water Pollution Control Act [e.g., the Clean Water Act (CWA), section 305(b)], States are required to monitor the water quality of its surface and ground waters and report on the status of these waters in a biennial report that is submitted to the USEPA.